Jack Jones (American singer): 1961–1967: Years at Kapp

-Years at RCA Victor and MGM
+1967–1980: Years at RCA Victor and MGM

-Jones moved from Kapp (London Records in the United Kingdom) to RCA Victor in 1967.
+Jones moved from Kapp (London Records in the United Kingdom) to RCA Victor in late 1967.
 His first album for the label was Without Her.
-The releases If You Ever Leave Me, L.A.
-Break Down, and Where Is Love which followed, were in roughly the same style of the Kapp records, but with a somewhat more contemporary vocal styling.
-A Time for Us (1970) was one of the albums which marked his transition toward a more middle-of-the-road sound.
+The releases If You Ever Leave Me, Where Is Love?, and L.A.
+Break Down which followed, were in roughly the same style of the Kapp records, but with a somewhat more contemporary vocal styling.
+Jones would switch from recording standards, with the only notable exception being "Old Man River" in 1968.
+A Time for Us (1969) was one of the albums that marked his transition toward a more middle-of-the-road sound.
 He began recording more contemporary material including covers of such well-known songwriters as Randy Newman, Harry Nilsson, Carole King, Paul Williams, Richard Carpenter, Gordon Lightfoot, and Gilbert O'Sullivan.